Sung-Huan/ANNOgesic/docs/source/docker.rst

 It is light and easy to manage. ``ANNOgesic`` includes a ``Dockerfile`` which is for build up a environment and install all required tools for running ``ANNOgesic``.

+Two ways can be used to build or pull Docker image:

-You can simply pull the Docker image by running
+1. You can simply pull the Docker image by running

 ::

     $ docker pull silasysh/annogesic

-Alternatively, you can build the image by ``Dockerfile``.
+2. Alternatively, you can build the image by ``Dockerfile``.
 Please go to the folder where ``Dockerfile`` are located.
 Then type

 ::